lino-framework/book/docs/dev/lets/index.rst

 =============================

 In this tutorial we imagine a whole Lino project from scratch.
-The fictive application described here is is probably a bit too simple for a real-life website.
+The fictive application described here is probably a bit too simple for a real-life website.
 But we *imagine* that this is what our customer *asked* us to do.
 (More about the Lino application development process in :doc:`/dev/analysis`.)